jsbonso/aws-certified-cloud-practitioner-clf-c02/README.md

 # CLF-C02 Exam Topics for AWS Certified Cloud Practitioner
 The list of the AWS Certified Cloud Practitioner exam topics can be found in the official CLF-C02 exam guide.
 These topics are divided into domains and per task statement:

-CLF-C02 DOMAIN #1: CLOUD CONCEPTS
+## CLF-C02 DOMAIN #1: CLOUD CONCEPTS

-Task Statement 1.1: Define the benefits of the AWS Cloud.
+### Task Statement 1.1: Define the benefits of the AWS Cloud.

 Knowledge of:

-Value proposition of the AWS Cloud
+- Value proposition of the AWS Cloud

 Skills in:

-Understanding the economies of scale (for example, cost savings) Understanding the benefits of global infrastructure (for example, speed of deployment, global reach)
+- Understanding the economies of scale (for example, cost savings)
+- Understanding the benefits of global infrastructure (for example, speed of deployment, global reach)
-Understanding the advantages of high availability, elasticity, and agility Task Statement 1.2: Identify design principles of the AWS Cloud.
+- Understanding the advantages of high availability, elasticity, and agility

+### Task Statement 1.2: Identify design principles of the AWS Cloud.

 Knowledge of:

-AWS Well-Architected Framework
+- AWS Well-Architected Framework

 Skills in:

-Understanding the pillars of the Well-Architected Framework (for example, operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability)
+- Understanding the pillars of the Well-Architected Framework (for example, operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability)
-Identifying differences between the pillars of the Well-Architected Framework Task Statement 1.3: Understand the benefits of and strategies for migration to the AWS Cloud.
+- Identifying differences between the pillars of the Well-Architected Framework

+### Task Statement 1.3: Understand the benefits of and strategies for migration to the AWS Cloud.

 Knowledge of:

-Cloud adoption strategies
+- Cloud adoption strategies
-Resources to support the cloud migration journey Skills in:
+- Resources to support the cloud migration journey

+Skills in:

-Understanding the benefits of the AWS Cloud Adoption Framework (AWS CAF) (for example, reduced business risk; improved environmental, social, and governance [ESG]performance; increased revenue; increased operational efficiency)
+- Understanding the benefits of the AWS Cloud Adoption Framework (AWS CAF) (for example, reduced business risk; improved environmental, social, and governance [ESG]performance; increased revenue; increased operational efficiency)
-Identifying appropriate migration strategies (for example, database replication, use of AWS Snowball) Task Statement 1.4: Understand concepts of cloud economics.
+- Identifying appropriate migration strategies (for example, database replication, use of AWS Snowball)

+### Task Statement 1.4: Understand concepts of cloud economics.

 Knowledge of:

-Aspects of cloud economics
+- Aspects of cloud economics
-Cost savings of moving to the cloud
+- Cost savings of moving to the cloud

 Skills in:

-Understanding the role of fixed costs compared with variable costs Understanding costs that are associated with on-premises environments Understanding the differences between licensing strategies (for example, Bring Your Own License [BYOL] model compared with included licenses)
+- Understanding the role of fixed costs compared with variable costs
+- Understanding costs that are associated with on-premises environments
+- Understanding the differences between licensing strategies (for example, Bring Your Own License [BYOL] model compared with included licenses)
-Understanding the concept of rightsizing
+- Understanding the concept of rightsizing
-Identifying benefits of automation (for example, provisioning and configuration management with AWS CloudFormation) Identifying managed AWS services (for example, Amazon RDS, Amazon Elastic Container Service [Amazon ECS], Amazon Elastic Kubernetes Service [Amazon EKS], Amazon DynamoDB)
+- Identifying benefits of automation (for example, provisioning and configuration management with AWS CloudFormation)
+- Identifying managed AWS services (for example, Amazon RDS, Amazon Elastic Container Service [Amazon ECS], Amazon Elastic Kubernetes Service [Amazon EKS], Amazon DynamoDB)

-CLF-C02 EXAM DOMAIN #2: SECURITY & COMPLIANCE
+## CLF-C02 EXAM DOMAIN #2: SECURITY & COMPLIANCE

-Task Statement 2.1: Understand the AWS shared responsibility model.
+### Task Statement 2.1: Understand the AWS shared responsibility model.

 Knowledge of:

-AWS shared responsibility model
+- AWS shared responsibility model

 Skills in:

-Recognizing the components of the AWS shared responsibility model Describing the customer’s responsibilities on AWS Describing AWS responsibilities
+- Recognizing the components of the AWS shared responsibility model
+- Describing the customer’s responsibilities on AWS
+- Describing AWS responsibilities
-Describing responsibilities that the customer and AWS share Describing how AWS responsibilities and customer responsibilities can shift, depending on the service used (for example, Amazon RDS, AWS Lambda, Amazon EC2) Task Statement 2.2: Understand AWS Cloud security, governance, and compliance concepts.
+- Describing responsibilities that the customer and AWS share
+- Describing how AWS responsibilities and customer responsibilities can shift, depending on the service used (for example, Amazon RDS, AWS Lambda, Amazon EC2)

+### Task Statement 2.2: Understand AWS Cloud security, governance, and compliance concepts.

 Knowledge of:

-AWS compliance and governance concepts
+- AWS compliance and governance concepts
-Benefits of cloud security (for example, encryption) Where to capture and locate logs that are associated with cloud security Skills in:
+- Benefits of cloud security (for example, encryption)
+- Where to capture and locate logs that are associated with cloud security

+Skills in:

-Identifying where to find AWS compliance information (for example, AWS Artifact) Understanding compliance needs among geographic locations or industries (for example, AWS Compliance) Describing how customers secure resources on AWS (for example, Amazon Inspector, AWS Security Hub, Amazon GuardDuty, AWS Shield) Identifying different encryption options (for example, encryption in transit, encryption at rest) Recognizing services that aid in governance and compliance (for example, monitoring with Amazon CloudWatch; auditing with AWS CloudTrail, AWS Audit Manager, and AWS Config;
+- Identifying where to find AWS compliance information (for example, AWS Artifact)
+- Understanding compliance needs among geographic locations or industries (for example, AWS Compliance)
+- Describing how customers secure resources on AWS (for example, Amazon Inspector, AWS Security Hub, Amazon GuardDuty, AWS Shield)
+- Identifying different encryption options (for example, encryption in transit, encryption at rest)
+- Recognizing services that aid in governance and compliance (for example, monitoring with Amazon CloudWatch; auditing with AWS CloudTrail, AWS Audit Manager, and AWS Config;
 reporting with access reports)
-Recognizing compliance requirements that vary among AWS services Task Statement 2.3: Identify AWS access management capabilities.
+- Recognizing compliance requirements that vary among AWS services

+### Task Statement 2.3: Identify AWS access management capabilities.

 Knowledge of:

-Identity and access management (for example, AWS Identity and Access Management [IAM]) Importance of protecting the AWS root user account Principle of least privilege
+- Identity and access management (for example, AWS Identity and Access Management [IAM])
+- Importance of protecting the AWS root user account
+- Principle of least privilege
-AWS IAM Identity Center (AWS Single Sign-On)
+- AWS IAM Identity Center (AWS Single Sign-On)

 Skills in:

-Understanding access keys, password policies, and credential storage (for example, AWS Secrets Manager, AWS Systems Manager)
+- Understanding access keys, password policies, and credential storage (for example, AWS Secrets Manager, AWS Systems Manager)
-Identifying authentication methods in AWS (for example, multi-factor authentication [MFA], IAM Identity Center, cross-account IAM roles)
+- Identifying authentication methods in AWS (for example, multi-factor authentication [MFA], IAM Identity Center, cross-account IAM roles)
-Defining groups, users, custom policies, and managed policies in compliance with the principle of least privilege Identifying tasks that only the account root user can perform Understanding which methods can achieve root user protection Understanding the types of identity management (for example, federated) Task Statement 2.4: Identify components and resources for security.
+- Defining groups, users, custom policies, and managed policies in compliance with the principle of least privilege
+- Identifying tasks that only the account root user can perform
+- Understanding which methods can achieve root user protection
+- Understanding the types of identity management (for example, federated)

+### Task Statement 2.4: Identify components and resources for security.

 Knowledge of:

-Security capabilities that AWS provides Security-related documentation that AWS provides Skills in:
+- Security capabilities that AWS provides
+- Security-related documentation that AWS provides

+Skills in:

-Describing AWS security features and services (for example, security groups, network ACLs, AWS WAF)
+- Describing AWS security features and services (for example, security groups, network ACLs, AWS WAF)
-Understanding that third-party security products are available from AWS Marketplace Identifying where AWS security information is available (for example, AWS Knowledge Center, AWS Security Center, AWS Security Blog)
+- Understanding that third-party security products are available from AWS Marketplace
+- Identifying where AWS security information is available (for example, AWS Knowledge Center, AWS Security Center, AWS Security Blog)
-Understanding the use of AWS services for identifying security issues (for example, AWS Trusted Advisor)
+- Understanding the use of AWS services for identifying security issues (for example, AWS Trusted Advisor)

-CLF-C02 EXAM DOMAIN #3: CLOUD TECHNOLOGY AND SERVICES
+## CLF-C02 EXAM DOMAIN #3: CLOUD TECHNOLOGY AND SERVICES

 Task Statement 3.1: Define methods of deploying and operating in the AWS Cloud.